 Coworking in the US

 As of 2017, there were 542,000 coworking space members in the US.
 By 2022, that number is projected to rise to nearly 1.1M.
 As we revealed in our Yardi Matrix report in 2018, Manhattan leads the nation in number of square feet and number of locations by a wide margin.
-Los Angeles is second in both categories.
+Los Angeles office space is second in both categories.

 In a study of 20 major markets, Washington D.C was the most expensive city for a monthly membership, at an average of $843/month.
 New York City is second, and the Silicon Valley third.
 Among those major markets, Houston recorded the cheapest monthly rate, at $220/month.

 WeWork and Regus are the dominant players in the American coworking industry.
 They combine for 60% of the spaces in the 20 major markets studied.

 About 3.1 million people work out of coworking spaces in 2019.
 That number has nearly doubled in the last three years.
 And the projections have it rising all the way to 5.1M by 2022.